foxbunny/pokeatui/README.md

   individual use cases.
 Completely separately from this, the storage is cleared once before the test suite runs, and restored once the page is closed.
   (Default: `true`)
-- `minTypingSpeed` - minimum interval in ms between two keystrokes when simulating typing on the keyboard.
+- `minTypingDelay` - minimum interval in ms between two keystrokes when simulating typing on the keyboard.
 This interval is further extended by a jitter of 0 to 50ms.
 (Default: `50`)
 - `testTimeout` - period in ms after which the test is considered as taking too